lbryio/lbry.com/content/news/178-lbry-development-community-update-july-2018.md

 >
 > — LBRY (we never give away ETH) (@LBRYio) [July 27, 2018](https://twitter.com/LBRYio/status/1022945228137881606)

-#### LBRY Pi TV:
-[Discord](https://chat.lbry.com) user Madiator2011 is creating a plug and play device to view LBRY video content on television.
-At its core, the device uses a Raspberry Pi computer to stream LBRY videos.
-You can watch the progress and follow along by visiting [the LBRY Pi Website](https://lbrypi.com).

 #### UNH Hackathon:
 LBRY is partnering with the University of New Hampshire to present a hackathon for UNH students this fall!
 Prizes range up to $1000 worth of LBC.
 Date and additional details to be announced soon.